 With fewer front-of-house staff available to serve guests and fewer back-of-house staff available to fulfill on- and off-premise orders, your guests’ dining experiences could suffer.
 Restaurant guests hate having to wait longer than anticipated, whether it’s for a table, for their meal, or their check.
 Wait times are almost guaranteed to increase when you’re short-staffed.

 In front of house, fewer staff members mean larger sections to work.
 With more responsibilities, your staff will be forced to budget more of their time getting orders, entering them in the point of sale, running orders, and getting payment, and less time connecting with guests over what’s on their plate or in their glass.
 You could lose that warm connection that guarantees a visit in the future.

 In back of house, fewer cooks on the line mean longer wait times for orders to be fulfilled.
 This will affect table turn times in front of house, making you unable to accommodate the same amount of checks in a night as before, ultimately costing you money.

 2. Profit margins could shrink.

 With fewer staff members and a slower pace, you’ll decrease the number of checks you do in a night.
 With less revenue flowing into your restaurant, you’re left with a shrinking operational budget that will substantially affect your purchasing decisions.

 The average restaurant profit margin falls somewhere around 5%.
 With an expected increase in labor overhead as wages increase, restaurateurs can expect their profits to take a bigger hit in the coming years.

 Though a labor shortage could initially mean less spend on labor costs, as you lose employees and need to pay fewer employees to work longer hours, overtime laws will come into effect.
 Make sure you stay compliant and protect your business.
-Plus, if you’re providing a less-than-stellar guest experience because of being short-staffed, your sales will go down too.
+Plus, if you’re providing a less-than-stellar guest experience because of being short-staffed, your sales could go down too.